 CHME Safety Meeting

-ALL laboratory researchers and faculty of the department will attend regular safety meetings to be held during the CHME 590/690 Graduate Seminar or at the discretion of the Department Head.
+ALL graduate students, laboratory researchers, and faculty of the department will attend regular safety meetings to be held during a convenient time at the discretion of the Department Head.
 These meetings will be designed to increase awareness of safety, discuss issues of concern, and provide a forum for safety education and awareness.
 These sessions will be upbeat, educational, fulfilling, and will not feel like a waste of your time.